LindaLinsefors/Lorentz-transformator/README.txt

     "Show/Hide light-cone" - click and find out.

-Sessions are saved as .lor files in the "Saves" folder.
-You can share your saved sessions with others, by copying the .lor file in to their "saves" folder.
+Sessions are saved as .lor files in the 'Saves' folder.
+You can share your saved sessions with others, by copying the .lor file in to their 'Saves' folder.

-The "Saves" folder should be in the same location on you computer as the LorentzTransrormer.
+The 'Saves' folder should be in the same location on you computer as the LorentzTransrormer.
 If the folder does not exit, a new one will be created when you save a session.